StatMixedML/XGBoostLSS/README.md

 ```

 ## Quick start
-We refer to for an example notebook.
+We refer to [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for an example notebook.

 ## Software Implementation
 Currently, XGBoostLSS is available in *Python* only.